squid-cache/squid-cache.github.io/docs/ProgrammingGuide/CbData.md

     /* The asynchronous operation completes and tries to make the callback */ void *cbdata;
     if (cbdataReferenceValidDone(local_pointer, &amp;cbdata))
-        /* won't be called, as the data is no longer valid */ callback_func(...., cbdata);
+        /* will not be called, as the data is no longer valid */ callback_func(...., cbdata);
 ```
 In this case, when `cbdataFree` is called before